 Bhutan does not have many international connections and the most convenient for me was Bangkok.
 A stopover – or layover – might be considered a hassle.
 I viewed it as an opportunity to revisit Thailand’s capital for the first time in 30 years.
 I had 24 hours at my disposal.

-I will be publishing two stories from Bangkok.
-The first is a regular travelogue and the second is a special article in my series of World Heritage Sites.
+There are several posts from Bangkok.
+The first mentioned here is a regular travelogue and the second is a special article in my series of World Heritage Sites.

 Bhutan – land of the Thunder Dragon